mkissarli/cards-takehome-vue/README.md

 ## About
 A take home for Canonical copying a card system using the [Vanilla framework](https://vanillaframework.io/), and VueJS.

-The goal was to repliate:
+The goal was to replicate:

 ![Original Example Cards](./README_assets/candidate-test-blog-row-design.png)